mwistrand/ng-simple-grid/README.md

 - **Virtualized Rendering**: Efficiently render large datasets by limiting rendered items
 - **Bidirectional Loading**: Support for loading data both upward and downward
 - **Drag and Drop Columns**: Reorder table columns with mouse, touch, and keyboard support
+- **Row Grouping**: Select and group rows with programmatic and user-defined grouping support
 - **CDK-Based**: Built on Angular CDK Table for robust table functionality
 - **Customizable Thresholds**: Configure when to trigger data loading based on scroll position
 - **Accessibility**: Full WCAG 2.2 compliance with keyboard and screen reader support
+- **Sorting and Pagination**: Full support for standard Angular CDK table features

 ## Installation